FHA Loan Requirements and Guidelines

 FHA Loan Appraisal Requirements

 FHA loans require an appraisal of the property's value to be made by an FHA approved licensed appraiser.
-An FHA appraisal is very thorough.
+An FHA appraisal is comprehensive.
 It checks for the soundness of the structure as well as for health and safety issues.
 It is important for a borrower to keep in mind, however, that the FHA's acceptance of the appraisal does not protect the borrower; the FHA is not guaranteeing the condition of the property.
 If the home has a problem after the purchase, the borrower is solely responsible.
-This means that the borrower is well advised to pay for a separate home inspection, which is not the same as an appraisal.
+You should consider paying for a separate home inspection, which is not the same as an appraisal.